TobiasNickel/trdb/README.md

  - `sqlite3` Sqlite and sql.js are nice solutions if you want sqlite files.
 When starting out an app, I think working on a json file, can be much quicker, but it is a personal preference.

+ - `json-server` A restAPI for a JSON file and is based on lowdb.
+It allow frontend developers to start developing the app, before the actual API is ready.
+And with `tdrb`, a node.js developer can start developing the server side, before the database is ready setup.

 I want something that can easily added as db.
 That has a fully async API, so the module can easily be changed to mongo or SQL db implementations of a very simplistic API.
 When developing with this file database, you can still access the data directly, but the purpose is to have a limited API, not be full featured.

 This db got started when I studied oauth.
 In oauth, you have communication between clients and servers and servers and servers.
 So you need a few server apps.
 For studying, each server should have its own small db.
 For such case, small JSON-file databases are great.